krfdoc/krfdoc.github.io/_posts/2022-11-10-xoa_from_source.md

 tags: [xcp-ng,xoa]
 ---

-## Here is the new Tom Lawrence guide.
-Update as necessary
+## Here is the new Tom Lawrence guide

-* I guess this page may need a little work
+* Update as necessary.
+I guess this page may need a little work

 [NEW Tom Lawrence Video](https://youtu.be/fuS7tSOxcSo?feature=shared)